fynv/ThrustRTC/docs/QuickStartGuide_cs.md

 There could be a long time before ThrustRTC can be "properly" documented, with every API covered.
 That is not the aim of this document.

 ThrustRTC is "multilingual".
-There is a C++ library at its core, a wrapper layer for Python users, a wrapper layer for C# users, and there will be a wrapper layers for Java users as well in the future.
+There is a C++ library at its core, a wrapper layer for Python users, a wrapper layer for C# users, and a wrapper layers for Java users as well now.
 Therefore, documenting every detail will be a huge effort.
 However, thanks to [Thrust](https://thrust.github.io/doc/index.html), most of the core logics of the algorithms are already explained.
 Algorithm interfaces of ThrustRTC are following very similar logics as Thrust's, so we can focus more on the differences here, which is mostly about the infrastructures.

 ## Introduction